 The first issue concerns with impact of 1) lack of moderator presence, and 2) lack of clear discussion guidelines, both of which have significant impact from both pedagogical and political standpoint.
 As suggested previously, there was no moderator or facilitator present in both discussion forums.
 While the absence of a moderator may allow participants to freely express their thoughts and opinions, it also opens possibility for the discussion to be taken off topic or to be "hijacked" by participants (e.g., individuals engage in head-to-head debates).
 This particular observation is no surprise - it is common in a computer-mediated environment that communications become arbitrary and out of control, as previous studies on Internet chartrooms, mailing lists, discussion forums or message board have shown (Wilhelm, 2000).
-The presence of a moderator or facilitator to guide the discussion and thereby creating a more sustained debate among the participants.
+The presence of a moderator or facilitator to guide the discussion may help to alleviate this particular concern by maintaining the focus of the discussion and thereby creating a more sustained debate among the participants.